dirkcuys/thebacklog/projects/agregore-web-apps/part-3.md

 setTimeout( () => editFile('index.html'), 1000)
 ```

-Copy the code below in the editor and hit save.
+Again you will see some error text in the text area.
+Replace that with the code below and save again.

 ```html
 <html>